TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness

-As we can observe, the \emph{risk} is exactly one minus the model's accuracy on benign test data, while the \emph{empirical risk} is a non-negative value that also indicates the inaccuracy.
+The \emph{risk} represents the model's error rate on benign test data, while the \emph{empirical risk} is a non-negative value that also indicates the inaccuracy.
 For both of them, higher value means worse performance on the benign test data.
-The difference is that, the risk has more intuitive meaning, while the empirical risk is differentiable and is actually used during model training in practice.
+The difference is that, the risk has more intuitive meaning, while the empirical risk is differentiable and is actually used during model training.